ot4i-cookbooks/ibm_integration_bus/FAQ.md

 <a name="Q2">Can the `ibm_integration_bus` recipes be used to install other editions of IIB other than the Developer's edition?</a>

 The current version can install only IBM Integration Bus for Developers.
 However, this limitation exists only because the installation package for other editions contains .tar files that have a slightly different structure.
 Support for other editions will be added in the future.

+<a name="Q3">Do the `ibm_integration_bus` recipes work on Red Hat Enterprise Linux (RHEL) 5?</a>

+The recipes have not been tested on RHEL 5 but there is no reason why they should not work.